Foster Grant: History

-Sunglasses

 In the 1920s, Hollywood actresses (featured on celluloid film) started wearing shorter hairstyles.
 These became popular, causing a collapse in the market for combs, and threatening Foster Grant.
 However, the development of injection molding technology made it possible to produce mass market celluloid sunglasses.
-Sales rapidly increased with Hollywood stars featuring in advertising campaigns, and the company became a major player in the sunglasses' industry.
+Sales rapidly increased with Hollywood stars being featured in advertising campaigns, and the company became a major player in the sunglasses' industry.